 C-STAR Course: Machine Learning & Sensors to Enhance Rehabilitation Research

-This is an ON-DEMAND COURSE that is accessed virtually using the Academy Learning Portal.
+NOTE: This is an ON-DEMAND COURSE that is accessed virtually using the Academy Learning Portal.
 You will have three months from the date of registration to complete and review course materials.
-The is NO ACCREDITATION offered for this course.
+There is NO ACCREDITATION offered for this course.

 Engineers, Data Scientists, Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Nurses, Physicians and Speech-Language Pathologists.